angular-ui/bootstrap/src/pagination/docs/readme.md

  	_(Default: 'Last')_ :
  	Text for Last button.

+ * `template-url`
+  _(Default: 'template/pagination/pagination.html') :
+  Override the template for the component with a custom provided template

 ### Pager Settings ###

 Settings can be provided as attributes in the `<pager>` or globally configured through the `pagerConfig`.